apinzone/apinzone.github.io/projects.md

 ## Selected Research

 - **Relative Rest Index Influence Team Performance in Recent NBA Competition**
-  In Review for *Journal of Strength and Conditioning Research*, 2025
+-
- Employed a multilevel modeling approach to assess game-to-game influence of RRI on team performance during the 2022-23 through 2023-24   NBA regular seasons.
+  _Journal of Strength and Conditioning Research, In Review, 2025_ Employed a multilevel modeling approach to assess game-to-game influence of RRI on team performance during the 2022-23 through 2023-24   NBA regular seasons.

 - **The Relationship Between Relative Rest Index and Team Performance Across Competitive NFL Seasons**

-  _Journal of Strength and Conditioning Research, in press, 2025_ Assessed the influence of RRI on Win Percentage during all NFL Seasons Dating back to 1970.
+  _Journal of Strength and Conditioning Research, In Press, 2025_ Assessed the influence of RRI on Win Percentage during all NFL Seasons Dating back to 1970.

 - **Relative Rest Index Correlates to Winning Percentage in 2022 National Football League Season: A Preliminary Study**